hyoretsu/npm-packages/packages/utils/README.md

 - isReactJs
 - isReactNative
 - JsonFixBigInt
-- measureText – Measures how many height/width pixels a given text will have (useful for dynamic universal animations)
+- measureText – Measures how many pixels of height a given text will need (useful for dynamic universal animations)
 - random (Python-like)
 - randomId
 - reactJsOrNative